IgniteUI/igniteui-docfx/jp/components/general/wpf_to_angular_guide/angular_events.md

 }
 ```

-In WPF we are used to getting information about the event, such as the sender or any event arguments.
+In WPF we are used to getting information about the event, such as the sender and the event arguments.
 In Angular we can use the `$event` variable.
 This variable will provide information about the event that was invoked.

 ```html
 <button (click)="onClicked($event)">Click Me</button>